Easy Apple Pie Crumble Bars

 Go nuts: Use almond flour instead of all-purpose flour to create nutty, gluten-free bars.
 You can also add 1 tbsp of almond butter to the base and slivered almonds to the streusel.
 Walnuts or pecans pair nicely with apples as well.

-Fall flavors: Add 1 tbsp of maple syrup and 1 tsp of apple pie spice or pumpkin spice mix instead of cinnamon to the apple mixture for a fall-inspired flavor.
+Fall flavors: Add 1 tbsp of maple syrup and 1 tsp of chai spice mix or pumpkin spice mix instead of cinnamon to the apple mixture for a fall-inspired flavor.

 Tip